“Atticus told me to delete the adjectives and I'd have the facts.”

 In summary, To Kill a Mockingbird was fine.
 It was certainly better than watching Law and Order marathons in a hotel room all day.
 I liked the idea that such an esteemed and much-read classic has such an unconventional female narrator/protagonist, who chafes so openly at the limitations put on girls.
 It also, of course, contains an important message: racism is wrong.
 How depressing is it that this is still relevant?

 And now when it comes up, I don't have to field questions about why the hell I never read one of the most famous American novels of all time.
-Just don't ask me about Go Tell a Watchman!
+Just don't ask me about Go Set a Watchman!